earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R01-work-with-dates-in-R.md

-In this tutorial, we will learn how to convert data that contain dates and times into a date / time format in R.
+In this tutorial, we will learn how to convert data that contain dates and times into a date / time format in `R`.

-First let's revisit the boulder precip data that we've been working with in this module.
+First let's revisit the `boulder_precip` data that we've been working with in this module.